Chizzy Akudolu: Career

 In 2017, Akudolu took part in Let's Sing and Dance for Comic Relief with a duo from Casualty.
 The trio performed "Uptown Funk" by Bruno Mars and came second place.
 In 2017, she took part in the fifteenth series of Strictly Come Dancing on BBC One.
 She was the first celebrity to be eliminated after losing the dance-off to Brian Conley and Amy Dowden.
 Later that same year, Akudolu took part in The Weakest Link one-off celebrity episode for Children in Need.
 She was the strongest link in five out of the six rounds, and beat Rylan Clark-Neal in the final round to win, earning £1,130 for Children in Need, which the programme doubled.

 2018 saw Akudolu compete on Richard Osman's House of Games, televised on BBC Two, alongside Tom Allen, Charlie Higson, and Kate Williams.
 Having won one of the episodes in her week, she returned for a House of Champions special along with Miles Jupp, Amol Rajan and Ellie Taylor, broadcast in 2020.

 In January 2019, Akudolu played Butterfly Brown in Death in Paradise.

 In 2022, Akudolu competed in Celebrity Hunted for Stand up to Cancer.
-She was caught third in the series, with her teammate Lisa Mafia caught shortly after her.
+She was caught third in the series, with her teammate Lisa Maffia caught shortly after her.
 She also made a guest appearance in ITV's sitcom Kate and Koji as Lisa.

 In 2025, Akudolu was one of the judges of the 'Published Novel' category of the Comedy Women in Print Prize.

 Personal life

 She has a brown belt in karate and is an experienced calligrapher.
 Her mother was a midwife.
+Her younger sister, Nneka Akudolu, is a lawyer and a King's Counsel.